rails-inspire-django/django-turbo-helper/README.md

 ## Middleware

 You can optionally install *turbo_response.middleware.TurboStreamMiddleware*.
-This adds the attribute *accept_turbo_stream* to your request:
+This adds the attribute *accept_turbo_stream* to your request if the Turbo client adds *Accept: text/html; turbo-stream;* to the header:

 ```